postaljs/postal.js/README.md

 * hierarchical topics (which allow plan string or wildcard bindings)

 ### Channels?
 WAT?
 A channel is a logical partition of topics.
 Conceptually, it's like a dedicated highway for a specific set of communication.
 At first glance it might seem like that's overkill for an environment that runs in an event loop, but it actually proves to be quite useful.
 Every library has architectural opinions that it either imposes or nudges you toward.
-Channel-oriented messaging nudges you to separate your communication by bounded context, and enables you the kind of fine-tuned visibility you need into the interactions between components as your application grows.
+Channel-oriented messaging nudges you to separate your communication by bounded context, and enables the kind of fine-tuned visibility you need into the interactions between components as your application grows.

 ### Hierarchical Topics
 In my experience, seeing publish and subscribe calls all over application logic is usually strong code smell.
 Ideally, the majority of message-bus integration should be concealed within app infrastructure.
-Have a hierarchical-wildcard-bindable topic system makes it very easy to keep things concise (especially subscribe calls!).
+Having a hierarchical-wildcard-bindable topic system makes it very easy to keep things concise (especially subscribe calls!).
 For example, if you have a module that needs to listen to ever message published on the ShoppingCart channel, you'd simply subscribe to "*", and never have to worry about additional subscribes on that channel again - even if you add new messages in the future.
 If you need to capture all messages with ".validation" at the end of the topic, you'd simply subscribe to "*.validation".

 ## How do I use it?